-Quartz is a type of stone that has rapidly become a popular new trend in the field of commercial and residential flooring.
-To further understand why, let us take a look at what quartz flooring actually is, its features, pros and cons, and other key information about it.
+Quartz is a type of stone that has rapidly become a popular new trend in commercial and residential flooring.
+To further understand why, let us take a look at what quartz flooring is, its features, pros and cons, and other key information about it.

 What Is Quartz Flooring?

-Quartz is a colorless mineral with no odor.
+It is a colorless mineral with no odor.
 It turns scratch-resistant and non-porous when mixed with other components like calcium carbonate.
-In terms of durability, it is comparable to diamonds, with quartz scoring a 7 and diamonds scoring a 10.
-And because natural quartz is white, the resin is normally applied to it, resulting in the variety of patterns and colors seen on a quartz display.
+In terms of durability, it is comparable to diamonds, with its hardness scoring of 7 and diamonds scoring a 10.
+And because natural quartz is white, the resin is normally applied to it, resulting in the variety of patterns and colors seen on a display.

-Moreover, quartz flooring is weather-resistant, stain-resistant, and non-porous thanks to the resins applied.
+Moreover, this flooring is weather-resistant, stain-resistant, and non-porous, thanks to the resins applied.
 As a result, the manufactured material combines all of the durability of professional construction as well as all of the elegance of natural stone.

 Ceramic tile is usually the first thing that springs to mind when you think about tile flooring, particularly when it pertains to durability.
 Although ceramic tile is exceedingly robust and resistant to fracture, it falls short in comparison to the longevity and toughness of quartz floor tile.

-The all-natural stone that quartz floor tiles have can withstand pallet trucks and powerful forklifts and will defend you from everything nature throws at it.
+The all-natural stone that these floor tiles have can withstand pallet trucks and powerful forklifts and will defend you from everything nature throws at it.

 Quartz tiles, sometimes referred to as agglomerate or engineered floor tiles, are a composite material created from a mixture of resin, quartz, sand, color pigment, and frequently broken glass fragments.
-Many quartz dealers use the name “starlight” quartz to characterize the brilliant star-like look of quartz tiles with mirror nanoparticles.
+Many agglomerate dealers use the name “starlight” quartz to characterize the brilliant star-like look of engineered stone tiles with mirror nanoparticles.

-In addition, quartz floor tiles are an adaptable material that may be utilized in kitchens, bathrooms, as well as other high-traffic areas of the home.
+In addition, engineered stone floor tiles are an adaptable material that may be utilized in kitchens, bathrooms, showers as well as other high-traffic areas of the home.
 It is indeed extremely durable and, unlike natural stone tiles, does not need to be sealed with any agents since it is essentially stain-proof.

 Quartz Aggregate Flooring